 Regardless of this, Shorty's best works will continue to rise in value. due to the fact that there are so few of them.
 More satisfying results for the owners were the $32,300 increase in value over the purchase price in 1995 for a very pleasing and unique 40 x 33 cm 1972 board sold in Sotheby’s June 2000 auction (Lot 35), as well as the increase in value from $8,050 in 1999, to $21,600 for a 1980 work when sold at Sotheby’s in July 2006 (Lot 89).

-Clearly Shorty’s results in the secondary market are dominated by his 1972 works of which 18 have sold from the 27 offered.
-Only one of the four 1973 paintings have found a new home with poor clearance rates also recorded for paintings produced in 1976 and 1977.
+Clearly Shorty’s results in the secondary market are dominated by his 1972 works of which 18 of the 27 offered have sold.
+Only one of the four 1973 paintings has found a new home with poor clearance rates also recorded for paintings produced in 1976 and 1977.
 Shorty's career clearance rate has hovered around 60% since 2008.
-Few, if any, paintings created after 1980 have appeared on the secondary market despite the artist death as late as 1987.
-Sotheby’s have achieved all ten of the artists highest results with Bonham's success in finally selling Children's Dreaming at $46,600 being the highest achieved by any others.
+Few, if any, paintings created after 1980 have appeared on the secondary market despite the artist death.
+Sotheby’s have achieved all ten of the artists highest results with Bonham's success in finally selling Children's Dreaming at $46,600 being the highest by any others.
 Lawson~Menzies best sale is the $31,200 achieved for a 1978 Tingari Men board sold against a pre-sale estimate of just $14,000-16,000 in their November 2006 sale.
-This was the artist’s 12th highest sale at auction (Lot 117) at the time but continues to be usurped and by the end of 2016 it was 16th.

 Shorty Lungkada was one of the foundation artists of the Aboriginal art movement.
 His most emblematic early images with their powerful iconic content will continue to be both highly desirable works of art and Blue Chip investments which should grow in value over time.